scikit-optimize/scikit-optimize/README.rst

 Scikit-Optimize
 ===============

-Scikit-Optimize, or ``skopt``, is a simple and efficient library to minimize (very) expensive and noisy black-box functions.
-It implements several methods for sequential model-based optimization. ``skopt`` aims to be accessible and easy to use in many contexts.
+Scikit-Optimize, or ``ProcessOptimizer``, is a simple and efficient library to minimize (very) expensive and noisy black-box functions.
+It implements several methods for sequential model-based optimization. ``ProcessOptimizer`` aims to be accessible and easy to use in many contexts.

 The library is built on top of NumPy, SciPy and Scikit-Learn.